From Blender to Browser in Under 3MB

 Model Preparation Checklist

 Run through this before every export.
-Most pipeline problems are authoring problems that compression cannot fix.
+Most pipeline problems are authoring problems that compression cannot fix, so a clean source file is worth more than any single optimisation flag.

 First impressions are load times.
 A product configurator that takes 8 seconds to load on mobile loses the customer before they see the product.
 A digital twin that consumes 2GB of GPU memory crashes the operator's browser after an hour.
 A geospatial visualisation with unoptimised terrain tiles stutters during the board presentation.

 The pipeline runs once per asset update.
 The performance benefit is permanent.
-A day spent on asset optimisation saves every user seconds on every visit.
-For applications with hundreds or thousands of daily users, the cumulative time saved is substantial.
+A day spent on asset optimisation can save every user five or ten seconds on every visit.
+Across a thousand daily users, that is hours of waiting removed each week, traded for a single day of work.

 Optimise Your 3D Assets